BSc Veterinary Nursing and Bioveterinary Science (DC37)

 To meet the clinical placement requirements of the RCVS you will spend ten weeks in clinical practice during the vacation in years one and two.
 Usually, this placement takes place close to your home.

 Your third year comprises a 42-week placement in first-opinion veterinary practice within a 50-mile radius of Bristol Veterinary School.
+Of this, 21 weeks are spent within our clinics on our Langford Campus.
 You will complete an electronic portfolio of practical tasks during your placement and will study professional veterinary nursing practice through lectures and online tutorials.

 In your final year you will study units in applied clinical veterinary nursing and One Health.
 You will also complete a ten-week research project on a topic of your choice, undertaking individual, in-depth exploration of an aspect of veterinary nursing or bioveterinary science.